Janus-vistaprint/intro-deck/docs/slides/open-souce.md

 ##  Open Source

-We are committed to open sourcing any tools we make in house. <small>as long as it makes sense</small>
+We are committed to open sourcing tools we make.